qwshen/spark-flight-connector/docs/tutorial.md

 11. In spark-shell, run the following code to create the iceberg database and make the database as the current
     ```scala
     sql("create database iceberg_catalog.iceberg_db")
-    sql("show databases").show(false)   //make sure the new database has been created.
     sql("use iceberg_catalog.iceberg_db")
     ```